 Located about 60 miles south of Cancun between Playa Del Carmen and Tulum, Akumal has primarily served as a day trip destination for travelers.
 However, with its turquoise waters, charming beach bars, and friendly ambiance, Akumal deserves to be more than just a pit stop.
 With Akumal as your base, you can still easily explore the rest of Riviera Maya, then promptly escape the hustle and bustle back in Akumal’s peaceful paradise.

-Here’s how to spend a few days in Akumal, Mexico.
+Here’s your travel guide for how to spend a few days in Akumal, Mexico.

 Above: Akumal Bay

 The top activity in Akumal is snorkeling with sea turtles.
 Akumal means “place of the turtles” in Mayan; the turtles venture into the shallow bays to feed on sea grass.
 Even if snorkeling generally isn’t your thing, there’s something magical about seeing them in their natural habitat.

 To snorkel in Akumal, you can simply rent gear and head out in the bay.
 Alternatively, if you brought your own gear, you can use that as well.
 Just make sure to get there early, before it’s too hot and the water grows hazy with sand kicked up by fellow snorkelers.
 To get gear, just visit a dive shop, like Akumal Dive Center, and rent a snorkel and life vest.
 They have lockers where you can store your belongings, then you just head out and explore!
 (If you’re at a resort, they generally have their own equipment for you to use as well.)
 Wade into the warm, clear waters, and observe the sea life.